7 super strict Halloween laws from around the worldOctober 17, 2018 | Last Updated April 12, 2022

 But some places have even MORE rules, including some you wouldn't expect.
 Let's have a look at some Halloween rules from around the world.
 Then you can decide if you agree with them or not.

 In Walnut Creek, California, USA, you actually need a permit to wear a mask on Halloween.
 They created this law to try to prevent people from causing trouble.
 Wonder if it works (or if anyone actually enforces it)?

 In Bathurst, NB, you can be fined for trick-or-treating after 8 p.m.
-You can blame some particularly rowdy teenagers for this rule, which came into effect after some teens were being a little too wild.
+You can blame some particularly rowdy teenagers for this rule, which came into effect after they were being loud late at night.
 How late do you like to stay out on Halloween?

-In Hollywood, California, USA, people are not allowed to use silly string between midnight on Halloween to noon the following day.
-City leaders came up with this rule after a few crazy Halloweens where things got a bit out of control.
+In Hollywood, California, USA, people are not allowed to use silly string between midnight on Halloween to noon the next day.
+City leaders came up with this rule after a few Halloweens where things got out of control.
 Can you imagine cleaning silly string up from your whole neighbourhood?

-In Belleville, Missouri, USA, the mayor of the town passed a law saying that only kids up to grade 8 were allowed to go trick-or-treating because he felt that Halloween should only be for little kids.
-Seems reasonable… unless you are a very tiny 9th grader who really really REALLY wants candy.
+In Belleville, Missouri, USA, the mayor of the town passed a law saying that kids past Grade 8 can't go trick-or-treating.
+He did it because he felt that Halloween should only be for little kids.
+Seems reasonable enough.
+Unless you are a very tiny 9th grader who really really REALLY wants candy.

-In 2014, the town of Vendargues, France, banned dressing up as a clown for Halloween (and for the entire month of November) for anyone aged 13 and older.
-This happened because some people were dressing up as evil clowns and scaring people in the streets… and not even on Halloween!
+In 2014, the town of Vendargues, France, banned dressing up as a clown for Halloween for anyone aged 13 and older.
+This happened because some individuals were dressing up as scary clowns and trying to frighten people.
+And not even on Halloween!
 Way to ruin everyone’s fun.